pc-magas/mkdotenv/README.md

 DB_HOST=127.0.0.1
 ```

-### Example 3 Read a specified .env file and output its contents to a seperate .env file:
+### Example 3 Read a specified .env file and output its contents to a separate .env file:

 Assuming we have a file named `.env.template` containing: